- What is World Book Day?

 For international information on World Book Day, please visit: www.unesco.org

-A. No – World Book Day Ltd is a registered charity whose financing of World Book Day comes mainly from contributing publishers, the generous sponsorship of National Book Tokens Ltd, some literacy partnerships and other supporters, as well as the participating booksellers who fund the entire cost of Book Token redemption.
+A. No – World Book Day Ltd is a small, registered charity.
+The financing of World Book Day comes mainly from contributing publishers, the generous sponsorship of National Book Tokens Ltd, some literacy partnerships and other supporters, as well as the participating booksellers who fund the entire cost of the Book Token redemption.

 A. A comprehensive mailing list is used to distribute material.
-However, if you would like to double check that all your school’s details are correct, including contact name and roll numbers, please contact the World Book Day Helpline on:
+However, if you would like to double-check that all your school’s details are correct, including contact name and roll numbers, please contact the World Book Day Helpline: firstname.lastname@example.org

-Please note that schools in Ireland and all primary schools will be automatically mailed as in previous years; there is no need to register.
-However, if you have previously requested to not receive any mailings from Education Direct, WBD’s mailing house, you will not receive any WBD material.
+Primary Schools – All primary schools will be automatically mailed as in previous years; there is no need to register.
+However, if you have previously requested to not receive any mailings from The Education Company, WBD’s mailing house, you will not receive any WBD material.
 To rectify this situation, please contact the Helpline.

-Q4.
-How long is the Book Token’s redemption period?
+Q7.
+How long is the Book Token redemption period?

-A. The Book Token redemption period is: Monday 25th February – Sunday 24th March 2013 (inclusive)
+A. The Book Token redemption period is: Thursday 28 February – Sunday 31 March 2019 (inclusive).

-A. The Schools’ Pack, mailed to schools with the £1 Book Tokens from mid-January 2013 will contain lots of ideas for events and activities you can organize in your school or library, even if you are making arrangements at the last-minute.
-However, most of the Schools’ Pack content is migrating online for 2013 and registration to access the new WBD Portal is required.
-The Portal is designed to be helpful to schools and libraries, but there is no restriction and it can be accessed following registration by anyone from any country.
+A. The Resource Pack, mailed to schools with the £1 Book Tokens from early January 2019 contains lots of ideas for events and activities you can organise in your school or library, even if you are making arrangements at the last-minute.
+You can also find an online version of the packs on the WBD website which you are free to download.

 The events listing on this site will tell you what other schools, bookshops and libraries in the UK and Ireland are planning and you may get ideas from this list that you can apply in your school.
 The main objective for World Book Day is to have fun and enjoy reading and sharing books together, so please feel free to use these ideas as a starting point and add other ideas you have yourself.

-Q8.
-I work at a British School abroad; do we qualify to receive a copy of the Schools’ Pack free of charge?
+Q11.
+I work at a British School abroad; do we qualify to receive a copy of the Resource Pack free of charge?

-Q9.
-I work at an international school and would like a copy of the Schools’ Pack.
+Q12.
+I work at an international school and would like a copy of the Resource Pack.
 Is the pack free of charge or is there a fee?

 A. Material, including Euro Book Tokens, is sent in bulk to Ireland and is despatched to schools by the Irish Department of Education.
 We would like schools in Ireland to help ensure that the list used for dispatch is completely up to date.
-Please visit the site registration section or contact the main Helpline on 00 44 01634 729810 or email@example.com.
+Please visit the site registration section or contact the main Helpline at email@example.com.